 I have to admit, having all my movies in one central place with all the metadata correct is incredibly satisfying.
 If you have a large collection you’d love to browse by DVD covers then I strongly suggest Plex.
 I’ve tried other solutions in the past, but none have handled my movies particular well, and I find the media manager of Plex to be the best overall.
 It’s a shame there isn’t a native client for Windows yet, but the add-on for XBMC means I can basically have the same fantastic player interface while we wait for the official client.
 Plex is going to form the center of my living room now, and I’ve even splashed out on the iPad app which let’s me stream any of my collection without format worries.

 If you’re having any troubles setting it all up, then feel free to ask away in the comments or Q&A section, and we’ll see if we can help.
+There is also a detailed Guide To Plex that you can download or read online.

 Oh and one last thing – Plex supports streaming over the internet too!